DATA PRIVACY STATEMENT

 This Multisport programme offers sessions in ball sports such as; basketball, and football.
 The focus is on building strong fundamental movement skills and body awareness, in an engaging and enjoyable training environment.

-• Prime Youth: Multisports - Football & Hockey (Tuesday and Friday Grades 1-3)
+• Prime Youth: Multisports - Football & Hockey (Monday and Friday Grades 1-3)

 Alternating days of Football and Floor Hockey.
 The focus is on building strong fundamental movement skills and body awareness, in an engaging and enjoyable training environment.
 Days will be filled with learning basic skills of the game from experienced and passionate coaches.
-The main goal of this activity is to allow kids to enjoy developing their fundamental movement skills in different engaging environments.
+The main goal of this activity is to allow kids to enjoy developing their fundamental movement skills in different engaging environments

 • Co-Curricular Music Programme - External Instructor ECA Music classes